msgallant/Bank-Angular/functionality documentation.md

 Routes

-The program has 4 different routes: ‘ ’ which redirects to ‘Log-In’ ‘Log-In’ which goes to LogInPageComponent
+The program has 4 different routes: ‘ ’ which redirects to ‘Log-In’, ‘Log-In’ which goes to LogInPageComponent,
-‘Register’ which goes to SignUpPageComponent ‘Main-Account-Page’ which goes to MainAccountPageComponent
+‘Register’ which goes to SignUpPageComponent, ‘Main-Account-Page’ which goes to MainAccountPageComponent.

 Interfaces